Robot Learning from Any Images: Limitations

 \section{Limitations}

 This work has several limitations.
 (1) The quality of the generated robotic demonstrations is bounded by the fidelity of the physics simulator.
 However, we emphasize that the core technical contribution of this paper lies in a highly scalable and generalizable approach for transforming massive non-robotic visual data into physically plausible robotic data.
 While the transformed demonstrations may not match the precision of real-world collected data, our framework can generate data several orders of magnitude faster and at a much larger scale than real-world collection.
 By leveraging the virtually unlimited pool of Internet images, RoLA supports data generation with high diversity in object types, scene layouts, appearances, and viewpoints, significantly expanding the scalability and generalization potential of robot learning.
 (2) While our method does not support changing camera viewpoints within a single scene as multiview reconstruction methods do, it compensates by leveraging Internet images captured from diverse natural viewpoints.
 As a result, RoLA can generate training data with rich viewpoint diversity across scenes, enabling the learned policies to generalize well to novel camera perspectives.
+(3) Since we rely on generative priors to recover physical scenes from partially observable scans, the generated shapes may not be well aligned with the observation and may cause collisions in physics simulation.